-There are two types of rules: the Basic Rules, which are easy to play with, and the Advanced Rules, which are more thoughtful and fun to play with.
+Bossa has two set of rules: the Novice Rules*, which are easy to play with, and the Regular Rules*, which are more thoughtful and fun to play with.

 Decide each player’s dice color, then according to the dice pips’ color and number place corresponding tiles alongside their dice.

 Utilizing 3 action tiles, avoid being backed into a corner and play your tiles.
 One more or one less tile only can be placed alongside previously place tiles.

 The player who uses all the tiles in their hand or has 6 rows of tiles on their own color line takes the win.